 The Elijah-Alavi Foundation is Elijah’s Echo, an initiative designed to raise awareness on the severity of food allergies and anaphylaxis as well as the importance of education and training.
 The organization was founded after the passing of my son Elijah-Alavi

-Elijah’s law will improve child safety by guaranteeing that youth with allergies in any learning environment, from pre-k to k-12, are better cared for and that educational centers have the training and resources necessary to prevent and treat future anaphylactic attacks. we have also aided in the amendment of the NYC Department of Health Codes by providing safety with educational training and with Kaléo pharmaceutical donating 7500 Auvi-Q (epinephrine auto-injectors, USP) to all NYC regulated daycare centers to protect our young children.
+Elijah’s law will improve child safety by guaranteeing that youth with allergies in any learning environment, from pre-k to k-12, are better cared for and that educational centers have the training and resources necessary to prevent and treat future anaphylactic attacks. we have also aided in the amendment in 2018 of the NYC Department of Health Codes by providing safety with educational training and with Kaléo pharmaceutical donating 7500 Auvi-Q (epinephrine auto-injectors, USP) to all NYC regulated daycare centers to protect our young children.

 The Elijah-Alavi Foundation stands strongly on making sure that we ensure that the proper training and education is a vital source for preventing a tragic incident in care like this from happening again.
 There needs to be accessible for every Public School/Daycare to be stocked with epinephrine auto-injectors.Education: for every adult that works in daycares/Schools to know the signs of anaphylaxis and be able to treat children experiencing it.Equity: to make sure that all children in every school in every neighborhood regardless of socioeconomic conditions, culture, or class, are safe when their parents drop them off at school.